joeflangley/SciArgus/config/topics.md

-#African Elephant Movement
+#African Elephant Movement Modelling
-Research using mechanistic or other movement models for African elephants (Loxodonta africana).
-This includes Markovian and non-Markovian models, such as Hidden Markov Models, Step Selection Functions, Correlated Random Walk, and many others.
-I want to build up a picture of the different ways elephant movement is being quantified and interpreted.
+Research using mechanistic or statistical movement models applied to African savanna or forest elephants (Loxodonta africana or Loxodonta cyclotis).
+This includes Hidden Markov Models, Step Selection Functions, Correlated Random Walks, Brownian Bridge Movement Models, and other Markovian or non-Markovian approaches.
+I am interested in how these models are used to quantify elephant space use, habitat selection, seasonal migration, and behavioural states.
+Papers that develop new movement modelling methods and apply them to elephants, or that use existing methods in novel ecological contexts, are especially relevant.

-#Human-Mammal Conflict, Phylogeny and Traits
+#Human-Wildlife Conflict: Traits, Phylogeny and Risk
-Research on human-mammal conflict and the instrinsic, extrinsic, or life history traits, as well as phylogenetic factors, that are associated with the involvment of mammal species in human-wildlife conflict, either now or into the future.
+Research on human-wildlife conflict (HWC) across mammal species, with a focus on the intrinsic traits, life history characteristics, and phylogenetic factors that predict which species are most involved in conflict with people — now or under future scenarios.
+I am interested in comparative analyses across taxa, trait-based frameworks for predicting conflict risk, and studies that link species ecology or behaviour to conflict outcomes.
+Papers that use large datasets, phylogenetic comparative methods, or spatial modelling to understand the drivers of HWC are particularly relevant.

-#Conservation Forecasting
+#Near-Term Conservation Forecasting
-Research in the field of ecology and conservation that adopts near-real time or near-term forecasting in the context of landscape connectivity, wildlife movement, and human-wildlife conflict.

-#Elephants in Kruger National Park, the Serengeti-Mara, or the Kavango-Zambezi
+Research that applies near-real-time or near-term ecological forecasting methods in conservation contexts, particularly for wildlife movement, landscape connectivity, and human-wildlife conflict.
+I am interested in papers that use state-space models, Bayesian forecasting, machine learning, or iterative forecast-observation cycles to make short-term predictions about animal behaviour or conflict risk.
+Studies that evaluate forecast accuracy, quantify uncertainty, or operationalise forecasts for conservation decision-making are especially relevant.

+#Elephants in African Protected Areas and Transfrontier Landscapes
-Research focusing specifically on African elephants (Loxodonta africana) in Kruger National Park (South Africa), the Serengeti-Mara, or the Kavango-Zambezi.
-I am especially interested in studies on elephant movement, habitat selection and conflict with people.
+Research focusing specifically on African elephants (Loxodonta africana) in key landscapes including Kruger National Park, the Serengeti-Mara ecosystem, and the Kavango-Zambezi Transfrontier Conservation Area.
+I am especially interested in studies on elephant movement ecology, habitat selection, seasonal resource use, and conflict with people in these landscapes.
+Papers examining how elephants respond to landscape features, fences, water, or human pressure in these specific systems are highly relevant.

-#Human-Elephant Conflict Mitigation
+#Human-Elephant Conflict Mitigation Interventions
-Studies of novel and recent approaches and interventions for mitigating human-elephant conflict.
-I am particularly interested in experiments where they have tested the efficacy and/or trade-offs in these different strategies, especially through control-treatment, before-after or before-after control-treatment studies.
+Studies evaluating the efficacy and trade-offs of interventions designed to reduce human-elephant conflict.
+I am particularly interested in experimental or quasi-experimental study designs — including controlled trials, before-after, and before-after control-impact studies — that test specific mitigation measures such as beehive fences, chilli barriers, early warning systems, translocation, or deterrents.
+Papers that quantify both conflict reduction and costs or unintended consequences are especially valuable.

+#Drones and UAVs for Wildlife Monitoring and Conflict Management
+Research using drones, UAVs, or uncrewed aerial systems to monitor large mammals in Africa and elsewhere.
+I am especially interested in studies that use drone-derived data to track animal movement, detect conflict events in real time, or support conservation management decisions.
+Papers that develop or test drone-based detection algorithms, integrate drone data with movement models, or evaluate drones as an operational tool for human-wildlife conflict response are highly relevant.

-#Drones for Elephant Conservation
+#Real-Time and Remote Sensing Technology for Wildlife Conservation
-Research using drones and UAVs to monitor elephants in Africa.
-I am especially interested in the research in this field that focuses on elephant movement and human-elephant conflict.
-In particular, I am interested in research and experiments that use drones to make predictions or forecasts in the context of elephants or other large mammals.
+Research on the use of emerging technologies — including GPS/GSM collars, acoustic sensors, camera traps, satellite remote sensing, and IoT sensor networks — to monitor wildlife in near-real time and support conservation decision-making.
+I am interested in papers that integrate multiple data streams, develop early warning systems for human-wildlife conflict, or use remote sensing to characterise habitat and predict animal occurrence or movement.
+Studies that bridge the gap between data collection and operational conservation applications are especially relevant.